Here are a few of my favourite simple Persian Proverbs (with English translation), rich with meaning, but light on complicated vocabulary!

 If you’re wondering what the connection in this Persian proverb is between god and a date… it’s just that they rhyme!
 God is khodaa, and date is khormaa.

-Dates are prized in Farsi culture, just like they are in most of the Middle East.
+Dates are prized in Persian culture, just like they are in most of the Middle East.

 Note that Iranian dates are a little different.
 Softer, and gentler, and preferred by Iranians.
 (Personally I like Middle Eastern medjoul-style dates, but that’s because I grew up in the West.)